Science and Solutions Internship

 The Climate Reality Project is an Equal Opportunity Employer and does not discriminate on the basis of race, color, religion, sex, age, national origin, veteran status, marital status, sexual orientation, disability or any other category prohibited by local, state or federal law.
 This policy applies to all aspects of employment, including recruitment, placement, promotion, transfer, demotion, compensation, benefits, social and recreational activities and termination.

-Please submit a cover letter, resume, a writing sample, and 2-3 references with name, relationship, and contact information to firstname.lastname@example.org.
-Please use the subject line: Science and Solutions Internship.
-Also, let us know in your submission email the job site or other source where you found our posting.
+Please submit a cover letter, resume, and 2-3 references with name, relationship, and contact information to firstname.lastname@example.org.
+Please use this subject line: Science and Solutions Internship.
+Also, let us know in your email with your submission the job site or other source where you found our posting.